Foundations of Black Hole Accretion Disk Theory: Introduction

+Going hand-in-glove with analytic models of accretion disks are direct numerical simulations.
+Although analytic theories have been extremely successful at explaining many general observational properties of quasars and microquasars, numerical simulations can be critically important in at least two respects: 1) as an extension of analytic work, by treating nonlinear perturbations and higher order coupling terms, and 2) in cases that are highly time variable or contain little symmetry, such that the prospects of finding an analytic solution are poor.
+There is also an important overlap region where various analytic and numerical methods are applicable and can be used to independently validate results.
+Because of these close connections between analytic and numerical work, we have a section (Section~\ref{section:numerical_simulations}) dedicated to the discussion and review of direct numerical simulation of black hole accretion disks.

+We finish this Living Review with a section (Section~\ref{section:applications}) that tries to make some connections between the concepts discussed in earlier sections and actual observational phenomena.
+We emphasize that we are not aiming to provide a comprehensive review of black hole observations, but rather to highlight a very small subset of these that are of particular relevance to our review.

-Throughout this Review, we adopt the $-+++$ metric signature and often use units where $c = 1 = G$.
-To make all physical quantities dimensionless, we sometimes use the mass of the black hole as a unit, $M = 1$.
-The dimensionless black hole spin must obey $|a| \le 1$, because $|a| > 1$ corresponds to a naked Kerr singularity, which we do not discuss here\footnote{Although naked singularities are forbidden by the Penrose cosmic censorship hypothesis \cite{penrose_69}, there is neither a solid theoretical proof that they cannot (or can) form in a ``realistic'' collapse, nor any empirical evidence for their existence (or non-existence).}.
+Throughout this review, we adopt the $-+++$ metric signature and often use units where $c = 1 = G$.
+To make all physical quantities dimensionless, we sometimes also use the mass of the black hole as a unit, $M = 1$.
+We use the common Einstein summation convention, where repeated indices in a formula imply summation over the range of that index.
+We also follow the common convention where Greek (Latin) indices are used for four-(three-)dimensional tensor quantities.